 Highlighting retailers’ efforts to be greener.
-Featuring announcements about products, strategies, and new eco-commitments from Iceland, Yoox Net-a-Porter, Decathlon, and many more.
+Featuring announcements about products, strategies, and new eco-commitments from Tesco, Yoox Net-a-Porter, Decathlon, and many more.

 October news in brief

 Running a business leaves a carbon footprint, so any sustainability claims must always be taken with a pinch of salt.